Q: How do I get to the Procurement and Risk Management Office? Click here for DIRECTIONS.

 Q: How does the City advertise goods and services being bid?

-A: Formal bids and proposals are posted on the Bid Board in the Purchasing Office and are almost always posted on the Procurement "Bids & Proposals" page on this Web site.
+A: Formal bids and proposals are posted on the Bid Board in the Purchasing Office and are almost always posted on the Procurement "Bids & Proposals" page.
 Quotes over $10,000 are posted on the bid board.
-All RFP's are required by law to be advertised in a local paper of general circulation, in our case, The Charlottesville Daily Progress or Cville Weekly.
+All RFP's are required by law to be advertised in a local paper of general circulation, in the City's case, The Charlottesville Daily Progress or Cville Weekly.

 Q: What are the licensing requirements for the City of Charlottesville and the Commonwealth of Virginia?